 With very low ICT skills across teaching cohorts in Papua New Guinea, more is required to transform infrastructure into impact.
 Our originally-produced, bilingual Digital Skills Guidebook guides teachers and students from digital illiteracy to fluency.
 Similarly, we are working on a program which will allow students to seek micro-credentials in digital competency.

 In 2019, with the support of Komatsu Australia, we established computer labs at the Ulga, Minimp and Rebiamul Primary Schools, providing digital learning opportunities to over 3,000 students.
 Rebiamul Primary School has made exemplary use of the devices, rolling out ICT classes almost immediately.

-In 2018, Founder & Chairman, Jack Growden, and founding board member, O'Keefe Easzon, traveled three hours from Mount Hagen to one of the province's most remote schools, Lumusa Primary School, to present 12 devices.
+In 2018, Founder & CEO, Jack Growden, and founding board member, O'Keefe Easzon, traveled three hours from Mount Hagen to one of the province's most remote schools, Lumusa Primary School, to present 12 devices.
 Beginning an extraordinary presentation, members of the community chaired Jack and O'Keefe through the village to thank them for bringing the world of digital opportunities to their children's fingertips.